malcolmkiano/swahili/docs/guide/02-grammar-and-types.md

 ### Length of a list

-- To get the length of a list, (how many elements are in a list) we use the inbuilt function idadi() and pass the list as an argument.
+- To get the length of a list, (how many elements are in a list) we use the inbuilt function `idadi()`.
 - For Example:

 ```